 If you hand deliver your ballot, you must deliver it to a voting location when it is open or you must deliver it to your local board of elections by 8 pm on election day.

 Why does my ballot have only federal offices?

-Some voters who reside outside the U.S. can vote for all federal*, state and local offices, while others can only vote for federal contests.
+Some voters who reside outside the U.S. can vote for all federal*, state and local offices, while others can only vote for federal offices.
 You can vote for all federal, state, and local offices if you are a military voter or if you are a U.S. citizen, reside outside of the U.S., and are a:

 - Civilian employee of the U.S. Government serving outside of the United States and its territories or a spouse or dependent of this individual